LaurentFE/Java-ToDoList-Client/README.md

 ## Usage

 Configure the API Server address in src/main/resources/target-server.json to allow this client to send REST API calls to the java-ToDoList-Server (https://github.com/LaurentFE/java-ToDoList-Server) set up on your web server.

 Use Maven to compile & build.

 Launch the resulting Java application to open the GUI.
+GUI will not start (or rather, will crash with a Runtime Error, crude and unrefined) if it fails to connect properly to the ToDoList-Server.

 ## What